The Asia Pacific Medico- Legal Agencies (APMLA) network has 20 forensic medical member institutions from 18 Asian and Pacific nations.

 He established new ties with the ASEANAPOL Secretariat in Kuala Lumpur.
 During his term as Chair the APMLA ran a Workshop on Multidisciplinary Responses to management of the Dead Mass following Disasters or Terrorist Attacks in August 2017 at the IAFS Meeting in Ontario, Canada.
 During Dr Mahmood’s tenure the APMLA Work Groups developed with significant productive outcomes.
 Dr Mohd Shah Mahmood personally led the APPMLA Work Group on Temporary Mortuaries which developed a Guideline.

 Professor Morio Iino Professor Morio Iino, Head Division of Legal Medicine, Faculty of Medicine, Tottori University, Japan was appointed as the third Chair of the APMLA in June 2018.
 Professor Iino presided over the APMLA during the global COVID pandemic.
-During that time the APMLA met virtually as travel was not possible and surveyed its members on their COVID responses and mortuary management practices- sharing best practice approaches with its members.
+During that time the APMLA met virtually as international travel was not possible.
+The APMLA surveyed its members on their COVID responses and mortuary management practices- sharing best practice approaches with its members.
+Most notably through a three day zoom Conference in 2020 with the ICRC and CIFS on Forensic Medical Responses to COVID-19.

 Most notably through a three day zoom Conference in 2020 with the ICRC and CIFS on Forensic Medical Responses to COVID-19.
-The 2020 and 2021 Annual General Meetings were held virtually as international travel was not possible.
+The 2020 and 2021 APMLA Annual General Meetings were held virtually as international travel was not possible.
 During Professor Iino’s tenure, the APMLA added a focus on clinical forensic medicine (especially in relation to responses to sexual violence) to the Network’s medical capacity development priorities.

-The APMLA’s fourth and current Chair, Dr Panjai Woharndee, Director of Forensic Sciences Division, Central Institute of Forensic Sciences (CIFS), Thailand , was appointed in December 2021.
+The APMLA’s fourth and current Chair, Dr Panjai Woharndee, Director of Forensic Sciences Division, Central Institute of Forensic Sciences (CIFS), Thailand was appointed in December 2021.
 Dr Woharndee was the APMLA’s inaugural Secretary from 2014, and then APMLA Deputy Chair from 2018 until her appointment as Chair.

 Dr Woharndee’s service and long-term contribution to the growth and development of the APMLA since 2014 has been outstanding.
-She has played a pivotal role in planning, organising, and networking with key organisations such as the ICRC and the Asian Forensic Sciences Network (AFSN), CIFS hosting the 2017 APMLA Meeting in Pattaya, managing the APMLA website, in communications with APMLA members and overall promotion of the network.
+She has played a pivotal role in planning, organising, and networking with key organisations such as the ICRC and the Asian Forensic Sciences Network (AFSN), in CIFS hosting the 2017 APMLA Meeting in Pattaya, managing the APMLA website and in communications with APMLA members and overall promotion of the network.

 Forensic doctors work in the heart of the justice system.
 These are the doctors who investigate and report on death and interpersonal injury including sexual violence.
 Forensic doctors work closely with police in both the day to day investigation of death and violence and in the event of disasters when these doctors have the responsibility for managing the DVI process entailed in identifying the dead.
 Forensic medicine has two main subsets: forensic pathology (the medical specialty of death investigation) and clinical forensic medicine (the medical specialty involved, in the main, with evaluating physical and sexual assault in adults and children).
 The doctors involved in providing these services are the doctors at the heart of the justice system.
 The performance of these doctors reflects directly on the credibility of the legal system, and respect for the rule of law.
 This is also the specialist field that is concerned with the identification of the dead and the missing in multiple casualty disasters.